With Black Techno Matters, Bernard Farley uses music to fuel revolution

 Beyond D.C., Black Techno Matters - which now counts eight members - has hosted events in San Francisco and Los Angeles, with more cities planned in 2023.
 Twin events in D.C. and Los Angeles around Martin Luther King Jr. Day seek to continue King's work in new ways: by marching toward a future marked by decolonized communities and dance floors.

-"I use this idea of 'Black fire,' and that's really how I see it," Farley said of growing the Black Techno Matters movement.
+"I use this idea of 'Black fire,' and that's really how I see it," Farley says of growing the Black Techno Matters movement.
 "I just want it to feel out of control."

 (0) comments